sergiodxa/personal-analytics/README.md

 ### Endpoint

-Send a request to `/` with the following querystring options:
+Send a request to any pathname with the following querystring options:

 * `action` (string) the action performed by the user (required)
 * `description` (string) an string with more information (default empty)